AS-90

-The AS-90 ("Artillery System for the 1990s"), known officially as Gun Equipment 155 mm L131, is an armoured self-propelled artillery weapon used by the British Army.
+The AS-90 ("Artillery System for the 1990s"), known officially as Gun Equipment 155 mm L131, is an armoured self-propelled howitzer formerly used by the British Army and subsequently donated for use by the Ukrainian Army.

-It can fire standard charges up to 24.7 km using 39-calibre long barrel and 30 km with 52-caliber long barrel.
+It can fire standard charges up to 24.7 km using 39-calibre long barrel and 30 km with 52-calibre long barrel.
 The maximum rate of fire is 3 rounds in 10 seconds (burst); 6 per minute for 3 minutes (intense); and 2 per minute for 60 minutes (sustained).

 History

+AS-90 started in the mid-1980s as a private venture on the gamble that the tri-national SP70 would fail.
+When this did occur, the Ministry of Defence (MoD) issued a cardinal point specification on one page for a new 155 mm self-propelled gun.
+The MoD was also required to consider the US "Paladin", an upgraded M109 howitzer.

-AS-90 was designed and built by the Armaments division of Vickers Shipbuilding and Engineering (VSEL).
+AS-90 was designed and built by the armaments division of Vickers Shipbuilding and Engineering (VSEL).
 Between 1992 and 1995, VSEL supplied 179 vehicles at a cost of £300 million ($480 million).
 The AS-90 was first deployed by the British Army in 1993.
 The AS-90s were acquired to re-equip six of the eight self-propelled field artillery regiments (each of 24 guns) in the I (BR) Corps, replacing the 105 mm FV433 Abbot and older M109 155 mm Self Propelled Gun and FH70 towed howitzer.
 In 1999, VSEL became a part of BAE Systems.

 In 1999, Marconi Electronic Systems was contracted to upgrade British Army AS-90s to include a 52 calibre gun in order to increase the range of the artillery.
 Critical to the programme was a bi-modular charge system from Somchem of South Africa (selected after extensive trials of ammunition from many suppliers), which offered greatly reduced barrel wear.
 However, this ammunition failed to meet the requirement for insensitive munitions and the project was terminated.

+The MoD undertook studies in 2006–09 to "up-gun" the Royal Navy's main shipboard gun armament, the 4.5 inch Mark 8 naval gun, to accept 155 mm ammunition from the AS-90.
+This would have introduced a common gun calibre for the British Army and Royal Navy, helping with ammunition logistics, and encouraging joint Army-Navy development of extended-range and precision-guided shells.
+The development of this gun for the Royal Navy was stopped due to budget cuts in the Strategic Defence and Security Review 2010.